omise/omise.js-example/README.md

-### Please start web server before run omise.js examples form.
-You can use [http-server](https://www.npmjs.com/package/http-server) or other web server.
+### Please start the web server before runmimg the omise.js examples form.
+You can use [http-server](https://www.npmjs.com/package/http-server) or any other web server.